robur-coop/ocaml-openpgp/README.md

 This library implements rudimentary support for OpenPGP.

+Right now it's a WiP.
+The first goal is to implement signature verification / generation (encryption is out of scope for now).

 ### Resources

-The protocol description is included in this repository in the files [SOCKS4.protocol.txt] and [SOCKS4A.protocol.txt] for SOCKS4 and the 4A extension, respectively.
+The spec is included in this repository in the rfc/ subdirectory.

-[SOCKS4.protocol.txt]: ./rfc/SOCKS4.protocol.txt
-[SOCKS4A.protocol.txt]: ./rfc/SOCKS4A.protocol.txt
+[rfc/RFC 4880 - OpenPGP Message Format.html]: ./rfc/RFC 4880 - OpenPGP Message Format.html